 - How long it takes the organization to make a client relationship profitable;

-- How many more clients are unprofitable than you originally thought;
+- How many more clients are unprofitable than you initially thought;

-- How clients, donors, activities, or even distribution channels, once thought to be profitable are, under the cold, harsh, light of CLV analysis, not profitable at all.
+- How clients, donors, activities, or even distribution channels, once thought to be productive, are, under the cold, harsh, light of CLV analysis, not profitable at all.

 Be Prepared to Be Amazed